puppetlabs/puppet-docs/source/puppet/6.5/configuration.md

 * Settings that take a single file or directory can optionally set the owner, group, and mode for their value: `rundir = $vardir/run { owner = puppet, group = puppet, mode = 644 }`
-* The Puppet executables will ignore any setting that isn't relevant to their function.
+* The Puppet executables ignores any setting that isn't relevant to their function.

 See the [configuration guide][confguide] for more details.